vector623/vector623.github.io/_posts/2018-06-25-devils-dictionary.markdown

 ## M ##

-Machine Learning - The brute forcing of relatively data simple insights using graphics cards; an industry-wide attempt to compensate for a loss of mathematic understanding with PC gaming hardware.
+Machine Learning - The brute forcing of relatively data simple insights using graphics cards; an industry-wide attempt to compensate for a generational loss of mathematic understanding with PC gaming hardware.

 Meddling (as in *Meddling in US Elections*) - A rallying cry uniting the public against Big Tech.